|

 also a professional handler or a successful amateur.
 This type of breeder will almost

-certainly insist on the right to exhibit your puppy and may give you a break on fees. |
+certainly insist on the right to exhibit your puppy and may give you a break on fees. | | | Is the breeder interested in why you want

 the puppy - if its the right age and sex for you, how you plan to care for and train